Jieun

 -

-Designing a Crawler That Beats Three Tiers of Anti-Bot — From TLS Fingerprints to CDP Detection
+[Threads Marketing Agent, Part 1] Designing a Crawler That Beats Three Tiers of Anti-Bot — From TLS Fingerprints to CDP Detection

 Part 1 of an engineering log on building a Threads marketing agent: the bottleneck was never LLM generation — it was crawling.
 Tiering the strategy by which signal the anti-bot actually inspects.